Team Compass provides you with visual reports on work progress, employee satisfaction, goal progress and more.

 The RAG system is a popular project management method for rating status reports.
 Basically, it’s based on traffic lights using red, amber (yellow), and green to signify different scale ratings.

-You can flag, prioritize, and group items in your weekly status report using Weekdone's Weekly Planning and Quarterly Objectives software.
+You can flag, prioritize, and group items in your weekly status report using Team Comapss.
 Click on the star to select your option.

 When writing a status report it’s very important to record how a milestone, project, program, or portfolio is performing.
 Project managers use a RAG rating to indicate if a project is on track or at risk.
 Green typically indicates normal levels of production, amber indicates that production has slowed (or attention is needed), and red indicates that production has stopped or the line is down.

-Using the RAG rating scale in Weekdone, there are no written rules.
+Using the RAG rating scale in Team Compass, there are no written rules.
 You can assign your own meaning to each of the colors.
 Some examples include:

 - highlighting bigger and more important tasks to distinguish them from smaller ones